milos-pujic/playwright-e2e-tests/docs/minikube-setup-mac.md

 ## Installation Guide

 Official installation guides are available ono minikube's [Get Started!](https://minikube.sigs.k8s.io/docs/start/) page.
 This guide recommends and shows installation via package managers, for Mac [Homebrew](https://brew.sh/).
-You can chose any other method mentioned on minikube's [Get Started!](https://minikube.sigs.k8s.io/docs/start/) page, but than you must install other components and configuration on your own.
+You can choose any other method mentioned on minikube's [Get Started!](https://minikube.sigs.k8s.io/docs/start/) page, but than you must install other components and configuration on your own.

 This guide will cover setup for:

 - Package Manager: [Homebrew](https://brew.sh/)
 - Virtualization Engine: `HyperKit`
-- Additionally tools and command line interfaces:  `Docker CLI`, `Docker Compose` and `Docker Buildx`
+- Additionally, tools and command line interfaces:  `Docker CLI`, `Docker Compose` and `Docker Buildx`
 - Host File and Terminal Configuration

 ### Install minikube